 Parents are encouraged to be fully involved in the transition process between Head Start and kindergarten while being actively involved in establishing school readiness goals for their child.
-Teachers conducted two home visits and two parent conferences (virtually, due to the pandemic).
-Virtual opportunities were available for families to participate in school tours, classroom visits and meeting kindergarten teachers.
-Activities that target this effort included Virtual kindergarten open houses and family orientations.
+Teachers conducted two home visits and two parent conferences.
+Opportunities were available for families to participate in school tours, classroom visits and meeting kindergarten teachers.
+Activities that target this effort included kindergarten open houses and family orientations.

 A transition plan is in place to extend learning into the summer months.
-The plan includes summer backpacks designed through a collaborative effort between family advocates and teachers.
-The backpacks contain a variety of learning materials and books that are age specific.
+The plan includes summer backpacks

 Families receive the backpacks after participating in a parent education meeting during which they learn how to use the materials at home.
 Head Start student health and education files, maintained with other school records, are easily transferred in a timely manner during the transition process.